stardazed/sd-streams/README.md

 ==================
 This library provides a full implementation of the web streams standard.
-It has no dependencies and can be used as a streams replacement in browsers without (full) support for the streams standard.
+It has no dependencies and can be used as a streams replacement in browsers without (full) support for the streams standard or in Node.

 It also provides a full set of TypeScript types for the library as an improvement over the incomplete typings in the TS standard library.